Glowstudent777/Glowstudent777/README.md

 <p align="left" text-indent='10px'>

 I enjoy coding websites.
 Seeing how different elements interact and make the environment feel more welcoming.
 Just think for a moment, the entire web is made of just 1s and 0s.
 Now your probably getting bored of reading all this nonsense so lets get to something more interesting, Minecraft Plugins.
 I started awhile ago and recently reentered the realm of creating these plugins.
-My first plugin was called BasicCommands, except I didn't know much so it was mostly copy and paste.
+My first plugin I ever made was called BasicCommands, except I didn't know much so it was mostly copy and pasted.
 Now that I know the code and what does what, I am reinventing it to be better and more user friendly.
 You can find it <a href="https://github.com/Glowstudent777/BasicCommands">here</a>.

 </p>